isomerpages/imda-pixel/_programmes/For Startups/OIP Innovation Challenges.md

 description: Ongoing OIP Innovation Calls
 third_nav_title: For Startups
 ---
-# Open Innovation Platform Calls
+# Open Innovation Platform Challenges
-The Open Innovation Platform (OIP) is Singapore's national digital innovation platform.
+The IMDA Open Innovation Platform (OIP) is Singapore's national digital innovation platform.
 OIP helps corporates diagnose their business challenges and crowd-source innovative digital solutions from start-ups, technology providers and research institutes.

 Are you a challenge solver with digital technology expertise and innovation capabilities, with interest to co-innovate with potential customers?
 Read on below to find out more about the ongoing challenges!

 ### Jurong Lake District Innovation Challenge

+Submit your proposals by 21 April 2023, 4PM!

 <img src="/images/Programmes/OIP%20Challenges/JLD_1200x630.jpg">
 <br>
 Co-organised by Smart Nation and Digital Government Office (SNDGO) and Urban Redevelopment Authority (URA), this challenge is a step towards achieving the vision to make Jurong Lake District a model sustainability district and a living lab to testbed green innovation.